shajra/nix-example/README.md

 To maintain reproducibility while integrating such heterogeneous builds, we could use something like Docker.
 But most of these solutions involve opaque artifacts that are hard to trust.
-For instance, when we use a "debian:8.7" image from DockerHub, it's not clear how to reproduce it if we have to.
-We just trust the community to have created a reasonable image which is then frozen with a version identifier "8.7" and published on Dockerhub.
+For instance, when we use a "debian:8.7" image from Docker Hub, it's not clear how to reproduce it if we have to.
+We just trust the community to have created a reasonable image which is then frozen with a version identifier "8.7" and published on Docker Hub.

 Nix provides a better architecture for reproducible builds by treating the build process as a mathematical function.
 In Nix, these functions are written